 Mr. Barnett and AltaVista have entered into an agreement, dated November 15, 2001, providing for the employment of Mr. Barnett as Chief Executive Officer of AltaVista.
 The agreement provides for an annual base salary of \$275,000 and eligibility under the Company's executive bonus plan for an annualized bonus of up to \$75,000, \$25,000 of which was paid upon execution of the agreement.
 Pursuant to the agreement, Mr. Barnett was granted an option to purchase 100,000 shares of the Company's Common Stock at an exercise price of \$2.30 per share.
-The option vests as to 25% of the original number of shares underlying the option on the first anniversary of the date of grant and then 1/48 of the original number of shares underlying the option on each monthly anniversary date thereafter until fully vested on the fourth anniversary of the date of grant.
-In addition, Mr. Barnett was granted an option to purchase 1,000,000 shares of AltaVista's common stock (assuming 20,000,000 shares fully diluted).
-The AltaVista option vested as to 1/6 of the original number of shares underlying the option on the four-month anniversary of November 15, 2001 and shall vest as to an additional 1/36 of the original shares underlying the option on each monthly anniversary date thereafter until fully vested.
-The agreement also provides that in the event Mr. Barnett's employment is terminated by AltaVista for a reason other than for Cause (as defined) or by Mr. Barnett for Good Reason (as defined), then AltaVista shall pay

-Mr. Barnett a severance payment equal to six months of his regular base salary.
-Notwithstanding the foregoing sentence, in the event of a Change of Control of AltaVista (as defined) and a subsequent termination of his employment by AltaVista for a reason other than Cause or by Mr. Barnett for Good Reason within six months thereafter, AltaVista shall pay to Mr. Barnett a severance payment equal to 12 months of this base salary.
+In addition, Mr. Barnett was granted an option to purchase 1,000,000 shares of AltaVista's common stock (assuming 20,000,000 shares issued and outstanding on a fully diluted basis).
+The agreement also provides that in the event Mr. Barnett's employment is terminated by AltaVista for a reason other than for Cause (as defined) or by Mr. Barnett for Good Reason (as defined), then AltaVista shall pay Mr. Barnett a severance payment equal to six months of his regular base salary.
+Notwithstanding the foregoing sentence, in the event of a Change of Control of AltaVista (as defined) and a subsequent termination of his employment by AltaVista for a reason other than Cause or by Mr. Barnett for Good Reason within six months thereafter, AltaVista shall pay to Mr. Barnett a severance payment equal to 12 months of his base salary.
 In addition, in the event of a Change of Control of AltaVista and a subsequent termination of his employment by AltaVista for a reason other than for Cause or by Mr. Barnett for Good Reason, 100% of his then-unvested AltaVista and CMGI stock options shall be deemed to be fully vested.
 Mr. Barnett and the Company have also entered into an agreement containing non-competition covenants in favor of the Company during Mr. Barnett's employment and for 12 months thereafter.